tianshilu/netie/README.md

     Please use PyClone or other similar software
     (<a href="https://github.com/tianshilu/Phylogenetic-Tree" class="uri">https://github.com/tianshilu/Phylogenetic-Tree</a>)
     to get information of cluster id and cellular prevalence (we recommend keeping mutations with sequencing depth more than 50 for clustering and     netie inference).
+Please arrange the output of the mutation clustering software as a table in plain text format with 6 columns: mutation_id,       sample_id, cluster_id, cellular_prevalence, variant_allele_frequency, neo_load (please see an example of the input of netie below).

     Please use
     the QBRC mutation calling pipeline
     (<a href="https://github.com/tianshilu/QBRC-Somatic-Pipeline" class="uri">https://github.com/tianshilu/QBRC-Somatic-Pipeline</a>)